-Differences between WHO and DIMDI versions of ICD-10
+3.8 Differences between WHO and DIMDI versions of ICD-10

 In both terminologies we located classes that either only occur in the DIMDI or WHO version.
-These differences can be classified into two categories:

-- classes which only appear in one ICD-10 variant and have no particular counterpart in the other and - classes which have a slightly different identification, but can be merged manually.
+These differences can be classified into two categories: (1) classes which only appear in one ICD-10 variant and have no particular counterpart in the other; and (2) classes which have a slightly different identification, but can be merged manually.

 The first category is the most extensive.
 We identified 1,145 classes which are exclusively part of the WHO version and 5,707 classes exclusively part of the DIMDI version.
-It is important to note that we are only regarding the classes of the actual ICD-10 entries and not the classes for constructs like modifiers: these will be discussed later.
-Furthermore. there are blocks which differ in both versions.
+It is important to note that we are only regarding the classes of the actual ICD-10 entries and not the classes for constructs like modifiers; these will be discussed later.
+Furthermore, there are blocks which differ in both versions.
 This means that one version specifies some parts of its terminology with more granularity than the other or that some concepts were simply left out.
 For example, the WHO subdivides the block "V01-X59 Accidents" into 27 sub-blocks using two hierarchy levels.
 In contrast, the DIMDI version does not make any further subdivisions here.
 Moreover, the DIMDI describes the block "U60-U61 Stadieneinteilung der HIV-Infektion" ("Staging of HIV-Infection"), which is not present in the WHO version at all.

 We derived the second category during a manual examination of all differences.
 Hereby, we identified five blocks, which vary in their ICD-10 code.
 Table 2 lists them and opposes the WHO blocks with the details which the DIMDI contains.
 In all cases, there are differences in the range of the blocks.
 This is interesting, as even though a block can specify a broader range, it can be semantically more restricted.
 We will illustrate this by an example.
 The WHO version has the block "U80-U89 Bacterial agents resistant to antibiotics."
 The German version "U80-U85 Infektionserreger mit Resistenzen gegen bestimmte Antibiotika oder Chemotherapeutika" has almost the same range ("U80-U89" vs. "U80-85").
 It could be assumed that the block with the smaller range is also more specific.
 But in this example the opposite is true since the German term "Infektionserreger" ("infectious agent") includes diseases caused by both bacteria and viruses.
 In contrast, the WHO block only covers diseases caused by bacteria.
-Section 3.6 describes our manual approach for merging such classes.
+The generated OWL ontology is used in the research project MEDICO to allow for semantic annotation and retrieval across medical documents and images annotated with ICD-10 terms both in English and German.